 The National Export System (NES) allows you to send export documentation to HMRC electronically.
 This makes exporting your goods quicker and easier.

 Getting a customs identification number

-If you plan to export goods to countries outside the EU you will need to get an Economic Operator Registration and Identification number (EORI) to deal with EU Customs authorities.
+If you plan to export goods to countries outside the EU you must get an Economic Operator Registration and Identification number (EORI) to deal with EU Customs authorities.

 Your EORI number is unique and valid throughout the EU.
-You will need it when you supply information to customs authorities, for example when completing customs declarations.
+You’ll need it when you supply information to customs authorities, for example when completing customs declarations.

 Proof of export

-You need documentary evidence of goods leaving the EU to zero-rate your exports.
+You need documentary evidence of goods leaving the EU to zero rate your exports.
 This can be commercial or official evidence.
-If you don’t get this evidence in time, you’ll have to account for the VAT on your return.
+If you do not get this evidence in time, you’ll have to account for the VAT on your return.

-If you use the NES, you’ll automatically get an electronic Goods Departed Message when the goods leave the UK, and this is acceptable official evidence.
+If you use the National Export System, you’ll automatically get an electronic Goods Departed Message when the goods leave the UK, and this is acceptable official evidence.

-In addition to evidence that the goods have physically left the EU, you’ll need to hold supplementary evidence - eg, within your accounting system - to show that a transaction has taken place.
+In addition to evidence that the goods have physically left the EU, you’ll need to hold supplementary evidence, for example, within your accounting system, to show that a transaction has taken place.